Lake Baikal: Research

 Several organizations are carrying out natural research projects on Lake Baikal.
 Most of them are governmental or associated with governmental organizations.
 The Baikalian Research Centre is an independent research organization carrying out environmental, educational and research projects at Lake Baikal.

 In July 2008, Russia sent two small submersibles, Mir-1 and Mir-2, to descend 1592 m to the bottom of Lake Baikal to conduct geological and biological tests on its unique ecosystem.
 Although originally reported as being successful, they did not set a world record for the deepest freshwater dive, reaching a depth of only 1580 m.
 That record is currently held by Anatoly Sagalevich, at 1637 m (also in Lake Baikal aboard a Pisces submersible in 1990).
-Russian scientist and federal politician Artur Chilingarov, the leader of the mission, took part in the Mir dives as did Russian president Vladimir Putin.
+Russian scientist and federal politician Artur Chilingarov, the leader of the mission, took part in the Mir dives alongside Russian president Vladimir Putin.

 Since 1993, neutrino research has been conducted at the Baikal Deep Underwater Neutrino Telescope (BDUNT).
 The Baikal Neutrino Telescope NT-200 is being deployed in Lake Baikal, 3.6 km from shore at a depth of 1.1 km.
 It consists of 192 optical modules.